ananddotiyer/katacoda-scenarios/varargs_kwargs/step2.md

 In this example, it prints the first item in the *numbers* list and *name* from the *employee* dict.

 The keys in *employee* have to be named exactly like the parameters of function foo.
-Otherwise it will throw a TypeError.
+Otherwise it will throw a *TypeError*.

 <pre class="file" data-filename="app.py" data-target="replace">
 def foo(a, b, name, age, salary):